 You may need help finding qualified medical care, support groups, and starting on the road to recovery after a burn injury.
 At DiMarco | Araujo | Montevideo, we offer aggressive legal counsel, but we also serve our clients as compassionate supporters.
 We can help you find the answers you need to start recovering.

 For more than 30 years, clients have trusted us with serious injuries including burn injuries of all kinds.
-If you want to know more about your legal options after a serious burn-causing accident, reach out to our San Bernardino office today for a free, no obligation case evaluation.
+If you want to know more about your legal options after a serious burn-causing accident, reach out to our San Bernardino office today for a free, no-obligation case evaluation.
+Contact us today.